ymolists/website/src/routes/blog/ephemeral-dev-envs.md

 Until you do because you have a new laptop, a new engineer comes along or external developers and experts join your project and experience that same pain.

-There is no hiding that our local development environments are fragile.
+There is no hiding that our local developer environments are fragile.
 This fact can cause new engineers onboarding to your new codebase to feel frustrated and overwhelmed.

-Ephemeral dev environments can improve this: **no more local development environments mean that it will always work on your machine, no matter what machine you have.** You can quickly access your whole environment in a browser that new engineers can easily jump right into.
+Ephemeral dev environments can improve this: **no more local developer environments mean that it will always work on your machine, no matter what machine you have.** You can quickly access your whole environment in a browser that new engineers can easily jump right into.

 ### Workflow #2: Developing a Feature 🛠

-The uphill battle of developing a new feature locally, does not happen in cloud development environments.
+The uphill battle of developing a new feature locally, does not happen in cloud developer environments.
 It’s no longer such an energy-inducing task!

 Instead of creating a new feature branch, pulling the latest code, fixing errors related to dependencies or runtime versions, then finally starting a dev server and database, you can start developing straight away with literally a click of a button or prefixing a repo with `https://gitpod.io/#`